Family History Exhibit

 1837 – 1879

-Born in 1837, Charles was baptised on 8 Mar 1837 at St Mark’s Anglican Church, Kennington.
-On 7 Apr 1861, Charles was residing at home at 2 County Terrace while working as a Clerk in HM Customs House – where his father was also working.
-He married Maria Wallis on 7 Apr 1863 at Emmanuel Church, Camberwell, and took up residence at 42 Guildford Road, Clapham.
-He died on 24 Mar 1879 at 32 Loughborough Road, Brixton age the age of 42 from tuberculosis, and was interred at West Norwood Cemetery.
+Born in 1837, Charles was baptised on 8 March 1837 at St Mark’s Anglican Church, Kennington.
+In 1861 he was living at 2 County Terrace while working as a clerk in HM Customs House.
+He married Maria Wallis on 7 April 1863 at Emmanuel Church, Camberwell.
+He died on 24 March 1879 at 32 Loughborough Road, Brixton from tuberculosis and was interred at West Norwood Cemetery.

 Maria Wallis